MKLab-ITI/pygrank/docs/userguide/quickstart.md

 print(scores)  # {'0': 0.3154503251398683, '1': 0.26661671252340463, '2': 0.03700150026429704, ... }
 ```

-3.&nbsp;Evaluate scores; here we use a stochastic generalization of the unsupervised Conductance measure (that
+3.&nbsp;Evaluate scores; here we use a stochastic generalization of the unsupervised conductance measure
-can parse scores).
+that can parse scores.

 ```python
 measure = pg.Conductance()  # an evaluation measure